- 1. TOP REASONS FOR VISITING VERSAILLES PALACE & GARDENS

 Versailles Fountains Night Show

-During this Fountain Night Show, the Gardens are transformed into an amazing visual and musical experience.
+During this Fountains Night Show, the Gardens are transformed into an amazing visual and musical experience.
 Stroll the Gardens beautifully illuminated, with the fountains and grooves displaying water at the sound of music.
 The show ends with a “grande finale” an awesome fireworks display in front of the Grand Canal.

 Dates: Saturdays from 15 June to 15 September, from 8.30 pm to 10.40 pm.
-Fireworks show is from 10.50 pm to 11.05 pm.
+Fireworks Show is from 10.50 pm to 11.05 pm.

 - Book an exclusive Evening at Versailles Palace with Fireworks and Fountains Show, Including Dinner and Transportation